tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 ### 2021-04-26: The Incredible Rise of North Korea’s Hacking Army - Lazarus group’s criminal enterprises including cryptocurrency exchange heists and ransomware attacks
 - https://newyorker.com/magazine/2021/04/26/the-incredible-rise-of-north-koreas-hacking-army

 ### 2021-06-03: ClearSky's report on the Crypto Core APT group attributing it to the North Korean Lazarus APT
 - https://clearskysec.com/wp-content/uploads/2021/05/CryptoCore-Lazarus-Clearsky.pdf

-### 2021-06-30: Evan's writeup on HushPuppi - THE FALL OF THE BILLIONAIRE GUCCI MASTER
+### 2021-06-30: HushPuppi - THE FALL OF THE BILLIONAIRE GUCCI MASTER
 - Authorities say Ramon Abbas, aka Hushpuppi, perfected a simple internet scam and laundered millions of dollars.
 His past says a lot about digital swagger, and the kinds of stories that get told online.
 - https://www.bloomberg.com/features/2021-hushpuppi-gucci-influencer/

-### 2021-07-14: ✨ Bondly Finance Hack - hacker got access to a devs password and then manipulated a smart contract from the protocol
+### 2021-07-14: Bondly Finance Hack - hacker got access to a devs password and then manipulated a smart contract from the protocol
 - On Wednesday, July 14th 2021, Bondly Finance fell victim to an attack from a malicious actor (Attacker) leading to the transfer of 373,088,023 $BONDLY tokens from the Bondly Staking Rewards contract, 200,460,000 of which were used to mint zenBONDLY in a sophisticated attack on the MANTRA DAO ZENTEREST platform.
 The breach also extended to a number of Bondly-held wallets, which were also compromised during the attack.
 - Upon initial investigation we believe the Attacker, through a well-orchestrated strategy, gained access to a password account belonging to Brandon Smith, CEO of Bondly.
 The password account contained a mnemonic recovery phrase for his hardware wallet, which when replicated allowed the assailant access to the $BONDLY smart contract, as well as corporate wallets that were also compromised.
 - We have reached out to the bondly finance team to share information and asked them for any information which they have collected.
 We are currently awaiting response from them.